 Basecamp vs Monday.com – How Do Their Features Compare?

 At their core, Basecamp and Monday.com’s features are very similar.
-Both allow you to create boards, collaborate with your teams, assign tasks, and measure progress.
+Both allow you to create boards, collaborate with your teams (collaboration tool), assign tasks, and measure progress.

 However, Monday.com gives you more in the way of project visibility with their different viewing options.
 It also allows for budget tracking, workload tracking and generates fast and detailed reports – which are all features Basecamp lack.

 Where integrations are concerned, Basecamp and Monday.com overlap somewhat.
 For instance, they both integrate with Zapier, which connects with hundred of different third-party tools.
 But, let’s look at what each platform has to offer…